Convex-Dev/design/papers/convex-whitepaper.md

 Novelty detection is important for the following reasons:

 * When information needs to be shared on the network, only the incremental information needs to be transmitted.
 This is especially important for the consensus algorithm, for example: the transmission of a new Belief need only include the additions to the proposed Ordering, without communicating the complete Ordering (which may be very long, but is already likely to held by all other Peers)
 * When validating data, it avoids the need to re-compute validation on parts of the data that have already been validated.
-This is particularly important when the data structures to be validated are large, but have only a few small changes in comparison with a previously validated data structure (e.g. the entire CVM State)
+This is particularly important when the data structures to be validated are large, but have only a few small changes in comparison with a previously validated data structure (e.g., the entire CVM State)

 Most importantly, when a Belief data structure is produced an determined to be Novelty, Peers utilise this fact to trigger the propagation of the Belief to other Peers - however they only need to transmit the small subset of Cells in the Belief that are new, since most of the Belief data structure will not be novel and a Peer can safely assume that other Peers will already have access to such data in memory or storage.